- HOW IT WORKS

 4. Using older technology (less than 15 digits) places your horse at risk going forward, as many scanners will not detect these types of chips in the future.

-5. We manufacture both the older and newer technology, but we HIGHLY recommend only the ISO standard as it recognized worldwide and can be read by scanners in use across the USA.
-And it comes in the safe new Mini™.
-So don’t let someone ‘sell you’ on an outdated radio frequency ‘type’ of chip.
+5. We manufacture only ISO Standard Certified microchips.
+They are recognized worldwide and can be read by universal scanners used across the USA.
+Plus, our ISO EquineChip™ comes in the safe new Mini™ version.
+So, don’t let someone ‘sell you’ on using an outdated non-ISO type of chip.

 6. Any veterinarian or equine rescue should have a scanner that reads all chips.
 They are easy to find.